rknightuk/rknight.me/src/posts/2022/how-not-to-copy-gif-to-clipboard-programatically.md

 layout: post
 ---

+Update: [Ed Wellbrook solved this with grabgif](https://github.com/edwellbrook/grabgif) like the absolute hero he is.

 If you've come to this post to find out how to copy an animated gif to the clipboard programatically: I'm sorry.
 All I have is many solutions that either don't work at all, or only partially work.

 Why was I doing this?
 I've had an idea for an [Alfred](https://www.alfredapp.com/) workflow for a while that would list all the gifs in my gif folder then copy it to the clipboard so I can paste in to Slack (or anywhere that supports copy/pasting animated gifs).
 I like to keep things as simple as possible with [my Alfred workflows](https://github.com/rknightuk/alfred-workflows) so I figured I'd try AppleScript/JXA first.